Manasa-bejugam/smartParking/milestone1.md

 **HTML/CSS/JavaScript**: I built the user interface with basic web technologies:
 - Created forms for login and registration
-- Styled pages with CSS (used a purple gradient theme)
+- Styled pages with CSS (used a modern blue/green parking theme)
 - Used JavaScript to connect with my backend APIs
 - Learned about async/await for API calls